Ixiaro

 Ixiaro is also recommended for people who work in a research laboratory and may be exposed to Japanese encephalitis virus through needle-stick accidents or inhalation of viral droplets in the air.

-Becoming infected with Japanese encephalitis is much more dangerous to your health than receiving the vaccine to protect against it.
-Like any medicine, Ixiaro can cause side effects, but the risk of serious side effects is extremely low.
+Becoming infected with Japanese encephalitis is much more dangerous to your health than receiving Ixiaro.
+However, like any medicine, Ixiaro can cause side effects but the risk of serious side effects is extremely low.

 Before receiving Ixiaro

-You should not receive Ixiaro if you have ever had a life-threatening allergic reaction to a Japanese encephalitis vaccine.
+You should not receive Ixiaro vaccine if you have ever had a life-threatening allergic reaction to any vaccine containing Japanese encephalitis virus.

 -